 The Mexican government reports that about 3,264 members of the caravan have registered to seek asylum in Mexico.
 However, there have been reports of kidnapping and trafficking of members of the caravan by Mexican drug cartels.
 Violence and other human rights violations directed at members of the caravan by Mexican government authorities, such as the denial of their right to claim asylum, have also been documented by relief and human rights organizations monitoring the caravan’s journey.

-The caravan is still hundreds of miles from the U.S.-Mexico border, and the rest of its journey could take days or weeks.
-Most people are traveling by foot, enduring difficult conditions including heat, illness and exhaustion with little to no access to basic needs.
+Most people have traveled by foot, enduring difficult conditions including heat, illness and exhaustion with little to no access to basic needs.

 How is JRS Responding?